-These days, consumers don’t just want to know that they are buying great products—they want to know that they are supporting a great mission and working with good people.
+These days, consumers don’t just want to know they’re buying great products.
+They want to know they’re supporting a great mission and working with good people.
 As a business, you can help them understand who the people are behind your business by creating videos that feature your employees.

-If you have a few great employees that you want your customers to know better, invite them to create a video with you to share on social media.
+If you have a few great employees that you want your customers to know better, invite them to create a short video with you to share on social media.
 Here are a few examples of videos you could create with your employees to fuel engagement with your followers:

 - Q&A hosted by one of your senior employees